-27. Rat Models of Diabetes, Metabolic Syndrome, and Obesity
+27. Rat Models of Obesity, Metabolic Syndrome, and Diabetes

-29. Rat Models of Spinal Cord Injury and Traumatic Brain Injury
+29. Rat Models of Central Nervous System Injury

-30. Use of Rats in Regenerative Medicine Research
+30. Use of the Rat as a Model in Regenerative Medicine

-The Laboratory Rat, Third Edition, features updated information on a variety of topics, including rats as research models in alcoholism, diabetes, metabolic syndrome, obesity, neuroscience, spinal cord injury, traumatic brain injury, biomaterials evaluation and infectious disease.
-As a premier source of information on the laboratory rat, this book will be of interest to veterinary and medical students, senior graduate students, post-docs and researchers who utilize animals in biomedical research.
+The third edition of The Laboratory Rat features updated information on a variety of topics, including rats as research models for basic and translational research in areas such as genomics, alcoholism, diabetes, metabolic syndrome, obesity, neuroscience, spinal cord injury, traumatic brain injury, regenerative medicine, and infectious disease.
+New information related to the husbandry and veterinary care of rats is provided including topics related to nutrition, reproduction, anesthesia and surgery, infectious and noninfectious disease, and the care of surgical and other fragile models.
+It is a premier source of information on the laboratory rat, this book will be of interest to veterinary and medical students, senior graduate students, postdocs and researchers who utilize animals in biomedical research.

-- Recognized as the premier source of information on the laboratory rat
+- It is the premier source of information on the laboratory rat.

 Veterinarians; researchers who use rats in their experiments on aging, drug addiction, cancer, spinal cord injury, cardiovascular disease, Alzheimer’s disease, spontaneous diabetes, arthritis, and so on